maciejodziemczyk/Currency-exchange-hidden-markov/README.md

  - asymmetric swings for CHF
  - no random walk for considered rates
  - no known profile for NZD and LKR
- - NZD has constant mean, states differs by variance only
+ - NZD has constant mean, states only differ in variance

 In this project I learnt about exchange rates modelling and practice my time series analysis skills (especially cointegration testing)